Election-Tech-Initiative/electionguard/docs/develop/Repositories.md

 ## <div style="display: flex; align-items: center;">ElectionGuard Specification<span style="display: flex; align-items: center; margin-left: 16px"> ![Markdown][markdown-logo] <span></div>

-The ElectionGuard Specification repo addresses the mathematical and conceptual underpinnings of end-to-end verifiability in a manner that comfortably accommodates post-election audits.
+The ElectionGuard Specification repository addresses the mathematical and conceptual underpinnings of end-to-end verifiability in a manner that comfortably accommodates post-election audits.
 The specification houses the core data constructs, tests, and datasets that we recommend to ensure portability and data integrity.

 The ElectionGuard site is also built from this repository using mkdocs.
 This can be a friendly place to start out for new developers trying to get started.